Confessions of a Top MLO – Interview by Brian Stevens

 Brian: Okay.
 Now you put everybody in there, but how are you reaching out to your real estate agents?
 Do you time block when you’re calling them or what do you do?

 Monica: Absolutely.
 So I time block to call my realtors every Monday.
 I’m calling my top 40 realtors that I’m targeting and prospecting and working with that I’m in a relationship with.
 On Tuesdays I’m calling all the buyer’s agents and listing agents as well as the borrowers that I am in contract with at the moment, giving them updates.
 I also will call on Mondays, I’ll alternate either realtors I’m in a relationship with or realtors that I’m prospecting too.
 So different Mondays have different themes for me, but always focused on realtors.

 Brian: And we didn’t rehearse any of this, so I don’t know what you’re going to say.
-So what I’m hearing you say right now is call, call, call, call, call.
+What I’m hearing you say right now is call, call, call, call, call.
 So when you’re calling your time blocking, how many calls per day or are you making?

 Monica: At least 40 and I’m using Phone Burner to help me with that.

 Monica Jones: Yeah.

 Integrating Phone Burner and Jungo for Optimal Efficiency